-- 1. Distribution of available funds to qualified hospitals is found in 10 CCR 2505-10 section 8.2000. - Distribution of available funds for indigent care costs will be calculated based upon historical data.
+- 2. Distribution of available funds for indigent care costs will be calculated based upon historical data.
 Third-party liabilities and the patient liabilities will be deducted from total charges to generate medically indigent charges.
 Available medically indigent charges are converted to medically indigent costs using the most recent provider specific audited cost-to-charge ratio available as of March 1 of each fiscal year.
-Medically indigent costs are inflated forward to the budget year using the United States Department of Labor Bureau of Labor Statistics Consumer Price Index Urban Wage Earners, Medical Care Index U.S. City Average for the second half of the previous calendar year.
+Medically indigent costs are inflated forward to the budget year using Consumer Price Index Urban Wage Earners, Medical Care Index U.S. City Average for the second half of the previous calendar year.
+The basis for this calculation will be data published by the Colorado Indigent Care Program in its most recent available annual report available before rate setting by the Department for each upcoming State fiscal year. - Annually, state-owned and local-owned hospital providers shall submit a letter to the Department which states the cost not directly compensated by General Fund or Federal Funds for Medicaid inpatient hospital services and medically indigent services associated with the distribution of available funds.
+(Referred to as Certification of Public Expenditures.) - 4.
 Providers will be notified of the distribution amounts for each State fiscal year no later than thirty (30) days prior to July 1 of each State fiscal year.
-The Department will notify the provider, without prior notice, of any changes in the distribution amounts applicable to the provider for a current State fiscal year that occur after July 1 of that State fiscal year. - 3.
-Providers shall deduct amounts due from third-party payment sources from total charges declared on the summary statistics submitted to the Department concerning the use of CICP funding. - 4.
+The Department will notify the provider, without prior notice, of any changes in the distribution amounts applicable to the provider for a current State fiscal year that occur after July 1 of that State fiscal year. - 5.
+Providers shall deduct amounts due from third-party payment sources from total charges declared on the summary statistics submitted to the Department concerning the use of CICP funding. - 6.
 Providers shall deduct the full patient liability amount from total charges, which is the amount due from the client as identified in the CICP Copayment Table, as defined under Section 8.907 in these regulations.
-The summary information submitted to the Department concerning the use of CICP funding by the provider shall include the full patient liability amount even if the provider receives the full payment at a later date or through several smaller installments or no payment from the client. - 5.
-Beyond the distribution of available funds made by the CICP, allowable client copayments, and other third-party sources, a provider shall not seek payment from a client for the provider's CICP discounted health care services to the client. - 6.
-Pediatric Major Teaching Hospital Payment.
-Hospital providers shall qualify for additional payment when they meet the criteria for being a major teaching hospital provider and when their Medicaid-eligible inpatient days combined with indigent care days (days of care provided under the Colorado Indigent Care Program) equal or exceed 30 percent of their total inpatient days for the most recent year for which data are available.
-A major teaching hospital provider is defined as a Colorado hospital, which meets the following criteria: - a.
-Maintains a minimum of 110 total Intern and Resident (I/R) F.T.E.'s; - b.
-Maintains a minimum ratio of .30 Intern and Resident (I/R) F.T.E.'s per licensed bed;
+The summary information submitted to the Department concerning the use of CICP funding by the provider shall include the full patient liability amount even if the provider receives the full payment at a later date or through several smaller installments or no payment from the client. - Beyond the distribution of available funds made by the CICP, allowable client copayments, and other third-party sources, a provider shall not seek payment from a client for the provider's CICP discounted health care services to the client. - 8.
+High-Volume Payment.
+This payment is an allocation of the available Medicare Upper Payment Limit and is available only to hospital providers.
+As required by federal regulations, there would be three allotments of the upper payment limit: state-owned, local-owned, and private-owned hospital providers.